Federal Disaster Assistance & Crop Insurance Programs:

 Federal crop insurance is available for more than 100 commodities throughout the United States.
 Policies regarding the commodities available for federal crop insurance are typically published in the Code of Federal Regulations.
 Crop insurance policies are typically categorized as either yield loss or revenue loss.
 Certain types of losses are not covered by crop insurance.
 For example, losses due to a producer’s “neglect or malfeasance,” failure to reseed “to the same crop in such areas and under such circumstances as it is customary to reseed,” or failure “to follow good farming practices” are not covered.
 7 USC 1508(3)(a)

 Legal issues arising under the federal crop insurance program are diverse, intricate, and often complicated.
-Producers, lenders, crop insurance companies, crop insurance agents, and others may take heed at the myriad issues that can arise under the complex statutory, regulatory, judicial, and administrative structure of federal crop insurance.
-A discussion of these issues is outside the scope of this Overview, but a seminal publication discussing many legal issues that can arise in the federal crop insurance context is A Practitioner’s Guide to the Litigation of Federally Reinsured Crop Insurance Claims, available here.
+Producers, lenders, crop insurance companies, crop insurance agents, and others may heed the myriad of issues that can arise under federal crop insurance’s complex statutory, regulatory, judicial, and administrative structure.
+While a discussion of these issues is outside the scope of this Overview, a seminal publication discussing many legal issues that can arise in the federal crop insurance context is A Practitioner’s Guide to the Litigation of Federally Reinsured Crop Insurance Claims, available here.

 Noninsured Crop Disaster Assistance Program (NAP)

 NAP provides financial assistance to producers of crops that are not insured under the federal crop insurance program when low yields, loss of inventory, or prevented planting occurs due to natural disasters.
 Unlike federal crop insurance, however, NAP is administered by the USDA Farm Service Agency.
 NAP is permanently authorized by federal statute and receives recurring funding through the Commodity Credit Corporation (CCC).
-The 2018 Farm Bill did make some changes to NAP.
-Some of these changes where the availability of “buy up” coverage, increased service fees, and service fee waivers and premium reduction for qualified military veterans.
+The 2018 Farm Bill made some changes to NAP, such as the availability of “buy up” coverage, increased service fees, service fee waivers, and premium reductions for qualified military veterans.
 For additional information regarding NAP, please visit the USDA Farm Service Agency website here.

 Emergency Farm Loans

-Subject to several qualifications, emergency farm loans are made available to producers in counties that have been designated as a disaster area by the President or the Secretary of Agriculture.
-These loans are low-interest loans that can help producers recover from production losses or physical losses.
-Once a county is declared eligible, producers in contiguous counties become automatically eligible as well.
+Subject to several qualifications, emergency farm loans are made available to producers in counties designated as disaster areas by the President or the Secretary of Agriculture.
+Primarily, these loans are low-interest to help producers recover from production or physical losses.
+Once a county is declared eligible, producers in contiguous counties also become automatically eligible.
 Emergency farm loans are permanently authorized by Title III of the Consolidated Farm and Rural Development Act and are administered by the USDA Farm Service Agency.
 For more information regarding emergency farm loans, please visit the USDA Farm Service Agency website here.

 2014 Farm Bill Programs

-Outside of the 2014 Farm Bill, in 2017, the 2018 Bipartisan Budget Act was passed, which created a new disaster assistance program to be administered by the USDA Farm Service Agency.
+Outside of the 2014 Farm Bill, the 2018 Bipartisan Budget Act was passed in 2017, which created a new disaster assistance program to be administered by the USDA Farm Service Agency.
 2017 WHIP helps producers recover from the effects of wildfires and hurricanes.
 For more information about 2017 WHIP, please visit the USDA Farm Service Agency website here.

 2018 Farm Bill Programs

-The 2018 Farm Bill, who passed through Congress with the largest majority of any farm bill, established several notable improvements to the pre-existing crop insurance and disaster relief programs.
-The 2018 Farm Bill, also known as the Agricultural Improvement Act, strengthened its crop insurance programs by adding improvements to the Whole Farm Revenue Protection Policy (WRFP) policy, which provides more meaningful risk protection to farmers.
-Further, the 2018 Farm Bill directed more funding towards research for the development of policies to better address low-frequency catastrophic events like hurricanes.
-To view the entire 2018 Farm Bill, please visit the USDA Farmers Guide to 2018 Farm Bill Programs here.
+The 2018 Farm Bill, which passed through Congress with the largest majority of any farm bill, established several notable improvements to the pre-existing crop insurance and disaster relief programs.
+The 2018 Farm Bill, also known as the Agricultural Improvement Act, strengthened its crop insurance programs by adding improvements to the Whole Farm Revenue Protection Policy (WRFP), providing farmers with more meaningful risk protection.
+Further, the 2018 Farm Bill directed more funding toward research to develop better policies to address low-frequency catastrophic events like hurricanes.
+To view the 2018 Farm Bill, please visit the USDA Farmers Guide to 2018 Farm Bill Programs here.

 Pandemic Assistance for Producers

-The COVID-19 pandemic created disruptions in agricultural supply chains which resulted in unexpected financial losses for several producers across the nation.
+The COVID-19 pandemic created disruptions in agricultural supply chains, resulting in unexpected financial losses for several producers nationwide.
 In response to the economic crisis caused by the pandemic, Congress allocated funds to USDA to aid producers who suffered financial losses due to the pandemic.
 Congress directed USDA to implement assistance programs to provide direct assistance to producers.
 Aside from the Congressional funding, USDA also funded assistance programs through the agency’s borrowing authority under the Commodity Credit Corporation (“CCC”) Charter Act.
-USDA has authority to borrow from the CCC in order to support agency-led programs that provide assistance to producers.
+USDA has the authority to borrow from the CCC to support agency-led programs that provide assistance to producers.

-When the Biden Administration took office, it directed USDA to examine the previous agricultural COVID-19 assistance programs.
-Upon completing this review, USDA concluded the previous programs distributed aid in an inequitable way between U.S. producer groups.
-Thus, in order to balance the distribution of COVID-related assistance and offer further aid to a large portion of producers, USDA formed a new agency-led initiative known as Pandemic Assistance for Producers (“PAP”).
-The PAP initiative is broken down into four separate parts: (1) expanding producer assistance; (2) funding for existing pandemic-related programs; (3) continue CFAP payments; and (4) reopen CFAP-2 applications.
-Under this four-part initiative, USDA provides funding to a broader range of producers across the nation and also established new financial assistance programs, such as the Pandemic Livestock Indemnity Program (“PLIP”), Pandemic Assistance for Timber Harvesters and Haulers program (“PATHH”), Pandemic Market Volatility Assistance Program (“PMVAP”), and the Pandemic Cover Crop Program (“PCCP”).
+When the Biden Administration took office, it directed the USDA to examine the previous agricultural COVID-19 assistance programs.
+Upon completing this review, USDA concluded the previous programs distributed aid inequitably between U.S. producer groups.
+Thus, to balance the distribution of COVID-related assistance and offer further aid to many producers, USDA formed a new agency-led initiative known as Pandemic Assistance for Producers (“PAP”).
+The PAP initiative is broken down into four separate parts: (1) expanding producer assistance, (2) funding for existing pandemic-related programs, (3) continuing CFAP payments, and (4) reopening CFAP-2 applications.
+Under this four-part initiative, USDA provides funding to a broader range of producers across the nation and established new financial assistance programs, such as the Pandemic Livestock Indemnity Program (“PLIP”), Pandemic Assistance for Timber Harvesters and Haulers Program (“PATHH”), Pandemic Market Volatility Assistance Program (“PMVAP”), and the Pandemic Cover Crop Program (“PCCP”).
 To view the pandemic-related assistance under the PAP initiative, click here.